Bram-Bolt/terminal-fire/README.md

 ## About The Project

-Terminal-Fire is a python app that runs in your CLI and that an ASCII animation of a fireplace.
-To create this effect, a OOP approach with numpy is used.
+Terminal-Fire is a python app that runs in your CLI and generates an ASCII animation of a fireplace.
+To create this effect, an OOP approach with numpy is used.

 ## Set Up